andrewvect/tg_bot/development.md

 docker compose watch
 ```

-* Now you can open your browser and interact with these URLs:
+* Now you can open your telegram and interact with the bot.:

-Frontend, built with Docker, with routes handled based on the path: http://localhost:5173
+* In browser, you can interact with the services:

 Backend, JSON based web API based on OpenAPI: http://localhost:8000